 Call for Abstract

-3rd International Conference on High Energy Physics, will be organized around the theme “New Directions in Experiment and Theory of High Energy Physics ”
+4th International Conference on High Energy & Particle Physics, will be organized around the theme “The Attempt to find out the major constituents of Matter and Energy”

-High Energy Physics 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in High Energy Physics 2017
+High Energy Physics 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in High Energy Physics 2018